acco93/cvrp-lib/README.md

 The `AbstractInstance` class defines the interface describing the functionalities an Instance-like class must implement.
 Both `Instance` and `SubInstance` inherit from `AbstractInstance` providing a concrete implementation for the required functionalities.

-The `Instance` class represents an instance entity and can be easily be instantiated as follows
+The `Instance` class represents an instance entity and can be easily instantiated as follows

 ```cpp
 auto instance = Instance("path-to-file");